A 6.2-magnitude earthquake hits the eastern coast of Taiwan - ExBulletin

 A 6.2-magnitude earthquake hits the eastern coast of Taiwan

-A 6.2-magnitude earthquake, originating in waters off the east coast of Taiwan, struck the island today, but no injuries or serious damage were immediately reported.
+A 6.2-magnitude earthquake, originating in waters off the east coast of Taiwan, struck the island on Wednesday, but there were no reports of injuries or major damage.

-The island’s Central Meteorological Bureau said the quake occurred 29 km southeast of Hualien City, on Taiwan’s east coast.
-The depth was 5.7 kilometers.

 Buildings in the capital, Taipei, shook for a minute and the subway stopped operating briefly to ensure the safety of passengers.